 Today one woman suggested I should have a dog.
 I like dogs.
 I’ve considered getting one, but if I had a dog to walk I wouldn’t be able to do much photography.
 I told her this, and she understood.

 “With dogs the relationship depends on paying attention,” she said.
 She recalled having the same conversation with a woman photographer.

 Her remarks settled the question for me.
 I know several good photographers and artists who walk dogs.
 However, I go to the woods to relate with the woods.
 I am Twin Oaks’ pet writer and photographer.

-I have a soft spot for Brittany spaniels, in case you want to know.
+I have a soft spot for Brittany dogs, in case you want to know.
 But it doesn’t matter now.
 I only have to imagine me down on all fours trying to photograph a wildflower or mushroom, and the dog all over me licking and trampling.